-Employees must know their roles and duties.
-New employees will participate in an orientation program.
-The employee's immediate supervisors should provide the new employee with a review of the employee's responsibilities and duties.
-Payroll procedures and employee benefit programs and accompanying forms will be explained to the employee by representatives of the District's Department of Human Resources and/or Department of Business Services.
+All new employees will participate in an orientation program at the start of their employment.
+As part of the program, payroll procedures and employee benefit programs and accompanying forms will be explained to the employee by representatives of the District's Department of Human Resources and/or Department of Business Services.
+The employee's immediate supervisor(s) and/or designee will provide the new employee with a review of the employee's responsibilities, duties, and expectations as part of the onboarding experience.